Links to my bibliography from A to Z:

 By ruling, in Section 89 for instance, that “Where this act does not require the use of the official language (French) exclusively, the official language and another language may be used together”, Quebec’s Charter

-117:of the French language recognizes and enshrines the right to “a” language and the right to “the” language, by creating an interesting hierarchical solution between them in the field of
+117:of the French language recognizes and enshrines the right to “a” language and the right to “the” language, by creating an interesting hierarchical solution between them in the field of language policy

 Turner, B. (2005).
 Global Religion, Diaspora and the Future of Citizenship.
 In Sasaki, M. (ed.)
 37th International Institute of Sociology Conference: Migration and Citizenship.
 Stockholm, Norra Latin, Aula 3d Floor: National University of Singapore.